 Types of Conflict in Collaborative Projects

-- Avoiding Style - The avoiding style of conflict occurs when no one is satisfied in the project.
-Often times the avoiding style of conflict is practiced in order to delay project progress or procrastinate.
+Avoiding Style - The avoiding style of conflict occurs when no one is satisfied in the project.
+Oftentimes the avoiding style of conflict is practiced in order to delay project progress or simply to procrastinate.
 Symptoms that your project may be exhibiting the effects of this style of conflict include a low-level of input, decisions that are forced, a breakdown in communication, and problems that could have been solved much earlier.

 Any collaboration project may demonstrate one or more of these conflict styles.